mozilla/extension-activity-monitor/CONTRIBUTING.md

 ## Project Architecture

 This extension is primarily consist of a Popup (browserAction Popup) and Activity Log page (Extension page).
+The popup helps to "start monitor" or "stop monitor" all extensions and access the activity log page.
+On the other hand, the Activity Log page helps to view the logs detail, filtering logs, save the logs and load logs from a file.

 The Activity Log page is using the MVC architecture and [web components](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component) for table view and filtering options.
 ES6 classes/modules are being used to encapsulate the different functionalities of the extension.
 Unit test is done with [JEST Framework](https://jestjs.io/) in this project.

+### Data Flow

+The extension recevies from logs in the form of `object` from activityLog API (priviledge API).
+The activityLog API schema can been found [here](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json).
+The activityLog API has only one event called [`onExtensionActivity`](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#20) event.
+It gets triggered when an activity is found from other installed extensions and return an [log object](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#24-76).
+We store these logs in the [`logs` array in background](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js#L7).
+We also stored the monitored extension in a [`Map` in Background](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js#L9).
+When we open the Activity Log page from popup, the page is being rendered with existing logs collected in the background and receives the future logs in real-time via [`runtime.onMessage` event](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-activitylog.js#L235-L247) while it is opened.
+In Activity Log page, the logs are being rendered in table view with the help of [`log-view` web component](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/log-view-element.js).

 ### Project Directory Structure